 - In a large bowl, combine oats and almonds.
 In a small saucepan, combine the apple juice, syrup, oil, cinnamon and salt.
 Cook and stir for 3-4 minutes over medium heat until heated through.
 Remove from the heat.
 Pour over oat mixture; stir to coat.

-- Transfer to a 15-in. x 10-in. x 1-in. baking pan coated with cooking spray.
+- Transfer to a 15x10x1-in. baking pan coated with cooking spray.
 Bake at 350° for 20-25 minutes or until crisp, stirring every 10 minutes.
 Cool completely on a wire rack.
 Stir in coconut and raisins.
 Store in an airtight container.
 Serve with milk if desired.
-Yield: 5 cups.

 I made this & added dried cranberries, it got nice & toasty/crunchy.
 We thought it could use a little more sweetener, but will make it again, probably adding a few more dried fruits & nuts.